CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step1 : Login

 To access SD Desktop you need:

 * **a CSC account**

 * **a CSC project**

-* **Service access to SD Destkop.**
+* **Service access to SD Desktop.**

 To import (or download) encrypted sensitive data to SD Desktop you need:

 * **service access to Allas** (CSC cloud storage solution).

 Login to SD Desktop is possible with user identity federation systems (Haka, Virtu and Elixir AAI) or with a CSC account at https:/sd-desktop.csc.fi using any modern web browser.

-!!! note Indipendently of the login method used, you need your **CSC username and password to import sensitive data** in your SD Desktop computing enviroment (or workspace).
-If you don't remeber it, check how to reset it at [Account: How to change password] (https://docs.csc.fi/accounts/how-to-change-password/)
+!!! note Independently of the login method used, you need your **CSC username and password to import sensitive data** in your SD Desktop computing environment (or workspace).
+If you don't remember it, check how to reset it at [Account: How to change password] (https://docs.csc.fi/accounts/how-to-change-password/)

 !!! note All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to launch only one Desktop (or workspace) for each CSC project.
 Each CSC project has its own virtual private computing environment and each computing environment (or VM) is isolated from other projects or CSC accounts.